 If you love adventure and are up for a challenge, trekking to Mount Everest must be high on your bucket list.
 As you already know, it’s the highest mountain in the world and it will definitely be an achievement you’ll never forget.
-Not everyone can reach the top and the Mount Everest death zone has taken hundreds of lives throughout the years.
+Not everyone can reach the top of Mount Everest but you would be surprised to learn that almost anyone can reach the Base Camp and many people tend to confuse these two things.
 It’s still important, however, to realize how much has to go into planning this trek through an area that’s considered a Mecca for mountain enthusiasts.
-With that in mind, here are some useful tips you should know before you decide to take this life-changing journey.
+It’s definitely not the safest challenge to take on but I think it’s easier than what you might think.
+With that in mind, here are some useful Everest Base Camp Trek tips you should know before you decide to take this journey.

 When I fly to Nepal, my go-to choice is always Qatar Airways.
 They always have huge discounts on flights to Kathmandu